Jean-Luc Mélenchon: Accusations of antisemitism

 Following the murder in March 2018 in Paris of Mireille Knoll, an elderly Jewish woman who survived the events at Vel d'Hiv and the Holocaust, CRIF leadership requested Mélenchon stay away from a march in her memory; Mireille's son, Daniel, said that "everyone without exception" could attend, and that, "CRIF is being political, I’m opening my heart to all those who have a mother".
-As with Marine Le Pen, who made the same choice to be present, despite the appeal, he was booed and abused by a group of extremist protesters.
+As with Marine Le Pen, who made the same choice to be present, despite the appeal, he was booed and abused by a group of angry protesters.
 In November 2019, Mélenchon further accused CRIF of practising "blatant, violent, and aggressive sectarianism, namely against me", after it asked him not to attend the memorial ceremony for Knoll more than 18 months earlier.
 No physical violence occurred at the march; police accompanied Mélenchon and his team away from the proceedings.

-In December 2019, he deplored that UK Labour Party leader Jeremy Corbyn gave in to the accusations of anti-Semitism in his party, saying Corbyn "had to endure, unaided, churlish anti-Semitism claims from England's chief rabbi and various influence networks linked to Likud.
+In December 2019, Mélenchon deplored that Labour Party leader Jeremy Corbyn gave in to the accusations of antisemitism in his party, saying Corbyn "had to endure, unaided, churlish anti-Semitism claims from England's chief rabbi and various influence networks linked to Likud.
 Instead of riposting, he spent his time apologising and making pledges ...
-It showed a weakness that troubled the popular sectors [of the electorate]".
-Mélenchon later published a post on his personal blog denouncing the use of anti-Semitism as a pretext to launch smear campaigns against political figures.
-He called the "method ... absurd, offending, but, more importantly, dangerous.
-For all this is at the expense of the real fight against anti-Semitism.
-Its main result is to lower the vigilance threshold of sincere anti-racists".
+It showed a weakness that troubled the popular sectors [of the electorate]."

-In 2020, while interviewed about the French police, he said, "I don't know if Jesus was on a cross, but he was apparently put there by his own people".
-This declaration was condemned by the Wiesenthal Center, who said that it was spreading belief in Jewish deicide; they noted that this allegation was condemned by the papal encyclical Nostra Aetate, and noted that "its imagery fuelled violence across Europe, culminating in the Nazi Holocaust".
-In October 2021, Mélenchon was again accused of anti-Semitism, after he made a comment singling out the Jewish tradition as responsible for the far-right political positions of Éric Zemmour.
-His remark was condemned as anti-Semitic by political figures on the political spectrum, such as Christophe Castaner (LREM), Gilbert Collard (RN), and Pierre Moscovici (PS).
+In 2020, while interviewed about the French police, Mélenchon said: "I don't know if Jesus was on a cross, but he was apparently put there by his own people."
+This declaration was condemned by the Wiesenthal Center, who said that it was spreading belief in Jewish deicide; they noted that this allegation was condemned by the Second Vatican Council's declaration Nostra Aetate, and noted that "its imagery fuelled violence across Europe, culminating in the Nazi Holocaust".
+In October 2021, Mélenchon was again accused of antisemitism, after he claimed Jewish tradition was opposed to assimilation, and that far-right Éric Zemmour's position on immigration was rooted in this opposition.
+His remark was condemned as antisemitic by political figures across the political spectrum, such as Christophe Castaner (LREM), Gilbert Collard (RN), and Pierre Moscovici (PS).

+In early June 2024, Mélenchon wrote in a blog post that antisemitism was "residual" and "absent" from pro-Palestinian demonstrations. Éric Dupond-Moretti disagreed with this characterisation and accusations were levied that Mélenchon was minimising the increase of antisemitic acts since the beginning of the Gaza war.